-- 6. Command Post - The Command Post should be located in an area that is close enough to the scene to manage resources, but away from the "hot zone". - A green light may be used to signify the command post. - For incidents involving mutual aid response, the Incident Commander should don the appropriate reflective vest and ensure other Command and General Staff do as well. - Communications between the Incident Commander and Dispatch should take place on Falmouth Fire Primary, unless circumstances dictate otherwise (example: multiple calls at same time, repeater on back-up power, etc.) - 7.
-Resource Tracking - The Incident Commander should establish an appropriate accountability system based on the needs of the incident. - The Incident Commander may assign a Safety Officer to perform Accountability of the incident. - The Incident Commander or Safety Officer may use the tactical command board to track resources and situation status. - 8.
-Assignments - Unless a Safety Officer is established, the Incident Commander is responsible for the safety of all personnel. - The Incident Commander should appoint Command Staff, General Staff, Branch Directors, and Division/Group Supervisors as needed to maintain a manageable span of control throughout the incident. - 9.
-Mutual Aid Response - When the Falmouth Fire-EMS Department responds to an incident outside the jurisdiction of the Falmouth Fire-EMS, the senior officer / firefighter / EMT should report to the command post upon arrival on scene.
+6. Command Post

+- The Command Post should be located in an area that is close enough to the scene to manage resources, but away from the "hot zone". - A green light may be used to signify the command post. - For incidents involving mutual aid response, the Incident Commander should don the appropriate reflective vest and ensure other Command and General Staff do as well. - Communications between the Incident Commander and Dispatch should take place on Falmouth Fire Primary, unless circumstances dictate otherwise (example: multiple calls at same time, repeater on back-up power, etc.)

+7. Resource Tracking

+- The Incident Commander should establish an appropriate accountability system based on the needs of the incident. - The Incident Commander may assign a Safety Officer to perform Accountability of the incident. - The Incident Commander or Safety Officer may use the tactical command board to track resources and situation status.

+8. Assignments

+- Unless a Safety Officer is established, the Incident Commander is responsible for the safety of all personnel on scene. - The Incident Commander should appoint Command Staff, General Staff, Branch Directors, and Division/Group Supervisors as needed to maintain a manageable span of control throughout the incident. - For Rural Water Supply incidents, the Incident Commander may appoint a Water Supply Officer and designate fill site(s) as needed.

+9. Mutual Aid Response

+- When the Falmouth Fire-EMS Department responds to an incident outside the jurisdiction of the Falmouth Fire-EMS, the senior officer / firefighter / EMT should report to the command post upon arrival on scene.
 If COMMAND is not yet established, the senior Falmouth Fire-EMS Officer / Firefighter / EMT will establish COMMAND and function as the IC until a transfer of command has been completed to an officer / firefighter from the authority having jurisdiction. - When other agencies respond to assist the Falmouth Fire-EMS Department, a senior officer / firefighter / EMT may report to the command post to assist the Falmouth Fire-EMS IC. - A senior officer / firefighter / EMT from another agency may be needed at the Command Post to assist in communications via a frequency different from those used by the Falmouth Fire-EMS.